-- All children with an SEN support plan at New Pastures Primary contribute towards their plan through the pupil 'One page profile'. - When the child is able to attend the meetings (this is personal to the child), they are invited and are involved in reviewing the previous outcomes and setting new outcomes.
+- All children with an SEN support plan at New Pastures Primary contribute towards their plan either through the pupil 'One page profile' or by discussing what is working well and what would help them further with the SENDco. - When the child is able to attend the meetings (this is personal to the child), they are invited and are involved in reviewing the previous outcomes and setting new outcomes.